quicwg/multipath/draft-ietf-quic-multipath.md

 # Recovery

-Simultaneous use of multiple paths enables new techniques to cope with packet losses.
+Simultaneous use of multiple paths enables different retransmission strategies to cope with losses such as:
-When multiple paths are available, QUIC implementation can use different retransmission strategies to cope with losses.

-Possible strategies include: a) retransmitting lost frames over the same path, b) retransmitting lost frames on a different or dedicated path, and c) duplicate lost frames on several paths (not recommended for general purpose use due to the network
+a) retransmitting lost frames over the same path, b) retransmitting lost frames on a different or dedicated path, and c) duplicate lost frames on several paths (not recommended for general purpose use due to the network